Honaker High School: Football

-Tigers football has been a focal point of the school's athletic programs throughout the school's history.
-They recorded state runner-up finishes in 2000 (a loss to King William High School 25-15) and 2012 (against George Wythe High School, 17-10).
+The football team recorded state runner-up finishes in 2000 (a loss to King William High School 25-15) and 2012 (against George Wythe High School, 17-10).

 The 2000 finish came on the back of Senior QB Heath Miller, who broke numerous school records as a passer but was also a formidable defensive back.
-Miller would later win the 2004 John Mackey Award as the best TE in the nation while playing for the Virginia Cavaliers, followed by being drafted 30th overall by the Pittsburgh Steelers and immediately promoted to their starting position.
-He has since been a major contributor on two Super Bowl championship teams and three AFC championship teams while winning the Steelers MVP twice (2010, 2012) and being elected to the Pro Bowl twice (2009 & 2012).
+Miller later won the 2004 John Mackey Award as the best TE in the nation while playing for the Virginia Cavaliers, followed by being drafted 30th overall by the Pittsburgh Steelers and immediately promoted to their starting position.

-Miller retired in February 2016.
-At the time of his retirement, he ranked near the top of the list in many franchise receiving records: he was 3rd in career receptions, 4th in receiving yards, 5th in receiving touchdowns, and 3rd in career targets.

 Forensics

-In 1953, Honaker won the state championship for Girls Public Speaking.
+In 1953, Honaker won the state championship for Girls' Public Speaking.

 Softball

 Honaker has won the VHSL state championship for softball twice.
 The first, in the former "A" division, came in 1988 with a 7-2 win over Northumberland High School.
 Two years earlier, the Tiger fastpitch finished runner-up in the championship game to William Monroe High School, 17-2.

 In 2013, the Tigers took the title to Russell County once again by securing a 3-1 victory in the 1-A state championship match against Madison County High School.